grombor/grombor/README.md

 Responsible for frontend development in an e-commerce project.
 Utilized Next.js and Bulma, faithfully reproducing the provided graphic designs in Figma.
 You can see the result of my work here: [Sklep Abes](http://sklep.abes.com.pl/)

 ### Malow-Online:
 Involved in the creation and development of an internet platform that includes a website, product configurator, and product visualizer.
 Responsible for testing, deployment, and ongoing project development.
-You can see the result of my work here: [http://malow.com.pl/](http://malow.com.pl/)
+You can see the result of my work here: [Malow Online](http://malow.com.pl/)

 ### Arkance Automation:
 Worked on a program enabling application automation and adding textures to 3D models.
 The project also involved batch rendering support.
 Responsible for defining project requirements, creating user stories, and conducting acceptance testing.